SherG/tester1/site/content/post/research-small-amount-of-weight-training-yields-big-health-benefits.md

   exercise) yields dramatic health benefits.
 image: /img/socorro-morales-inner-strenght-fitness.png
 ---
-*A client of ours, enjoying the health benefits of weight training!*
+_A client of ours, enjoying the health benefits of weight training!_

 In December of last year, the _New York Times_ reported on a study that "provides evidence for the first time that even a little weight training might reduce the risk of heart attack or stroke."

 The study compared exercise habits of over 12,000 people with risk of heart attack, stroke or death.

 > "People who lifted twice a week, for about an hour or so in total, had the greatest declines in risk."

 The _Times_ explains:

-<p style="margin-left: 40px">**The findings were dramatic**: The risk of experiencing these events was roughly 50 percent lower for those who lifted weights occasionally, compared with those who never did — even when they were not doing the recommended endurance exercise. </p>
+<p style="margin-left: 40px">The findings were dramatic: The risk of experiencing these events was roughly 50 percent lower for those who lifted weights occasionally, compared with those who never did — even when they were not doing the recommended endurance exercise. </p>

 Those who enjoyed the greatest decline in risk: